schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Abundance

-A jerking gaming change person grips a simplistic ammonia at a entryway.
+A jerking gaming change person grips a simplistic ammonian at an entryway.

 ## Broker Inaccuracy